James: Challenging stigma in everyday life

 Like James, most of us experience moments in our lives when we hear something negative or stigmatising about mental health and think, “That’s really not OK”.
 It can make a big difference when you challenge people but it can be hard to know what to say sometimes.

 “It's always difficult to hear someone being negative about you and your troubles when you're already struggling so much.
 But I've found being open and honest is key.

 It took me a long time, but I've eventually gotten to a place where I can calmly yet assertively stand my ground in an attempt to help others understand the difficulties many people with mental health issues face every day.”

 Here are some ways that Champions have successfully challenged people when they have heard something stigmatising:

-Sharing facts about mental health which contradict what they’re saying.
-You can take a look at some of these here.
+- Sharing facts about mental health which contradict what they’re saying

 When challenging stigma for the first time, it can be really scary.
 However, in my experience I have found that because as a society talking in a certain way about mental health has become the norm, sometimes people do not realise what they are saying.

 Once someone commented on how another person “would be ok if she was just normal”.
 It always takes me back even now, because it means so much to me that people talk positively about mental health.
 I simply asked the person “so what is normal then, would you say that you are or I am?”, they instantly said “I’m so sorry, I shouldn’t of said that”.

 Hearing these things can still upset me but I remind myself that it upsets me because I feel so passionate about stopping stigma.

 I really do believe the more we challenge stigma the closer we get to gaining acceptance.
 Not just for the stigmatisers as I call them, but for ourselves.
 Because hearing that language can be hurtful, so the next time you hear something or see something.
 Don’t be afraid to speak up its really not so bad, just make sure you are calm, diplomatic and that at the end you know you will be ok .